Recent family losses

 So, anyway, this is my tribute.

 Incidentally, another small contribution I made to the funeral was to print the “Reserved” signs to go on the seats reserved for family.
-I put some thought into this, because I wanted the signs to look friendly as opposed to imposing, which “Reserved” signs unfortunately often are.
-I used a soft informal font, shadow, green writing, a squiggly underline to produce the sign, photographed below.
+I put some thought into this, because I wanted the signs to look friendly as opposed to imposing, so I used a soft, informal font and friendly colours, as photographed below.
 (Apologies for the quality; a snapshot straight from the word processor would be better, but only my parents’ computer has the right font installed):